Archaeological Research Facility

 College Park 460-11

 The goal of the Maxwell Center for International Communications is to create global awareness, global citizens and global leaders.
 Based in the College of Communications, it promotes student as well as faculty interest, research and collaboration in international communication and media studies.
 Internally, the Maxwell Center is focused on building and managing international programs for students and faculty.
 Externally, the center is focused on designing programs that increase international and intercultural awareness, participation in media and political processes, and international media development.
-For more information, please visit the Maxwell Center’s website or contact Dean Kazoleas, director, at 657-278-3271 or firstname.lastname@example.org.
+For more information, visit the Maxwell Center’s website or contact Dean Kazoleas, professor of communications and center director, at email@example.com.

 Ocean Studies Institute/Southern California Marine Institute

 The Ocean Studies Institute, a consortium of nine California State University campuses (Dominguez Hills, Fullerton, Long Beach, Los Angeles, Northridge, Pomona, San Bernardino, San Marcos and Channel Islands), participates in training scientists and educating the general public by coordinating and facilitating marine educational and research activities.
-The OSI is a partner with the University of Southern California, Occidental College and the University of California, Los Angeles in the Southern California Marine Institute (SCMI), which is located at 820 South Seaside Avenue, Terminal Island, CA 90731; 310-519-3172; scmi.net.
+The OSI is a partner with the University of Southern California, Wrigley Institute for Environmental Studies, University of California at Los Angeles, Occidental College, Los Angeles Community College District, The Bay Foundation and NOAA National Marine Fisheries Service West Coast Region in the Southern California Marine Institute, which is located at 820 South Seaside Ave., Terminal Island, CA 90731; 310-519-3172; scmi.net.

 Through its affiliation with the SCMI, the OSI provides facilities for introducing students to the marine environment, supporting faculty and student research, and for intensive participation by students pursuing professional programs.
 The OSI owns and operates the R/V Yellowfin (76-foot vessel), which is used by classes and research programs in biology, geology and ocean engineering.
 In addition to research vessels located at Terminal Island, the facility includes a 5,000-square-foot building with laboratories, classrooms and a running sea water system.

-Each fall, the OSI offers the CSU Marine Biology Semester at the University of Southern California Wrigley Marine Science Center on Santa Catalina Island.
+Each fall, the OSI in partnership with SCMI, offers the CSU Marine Biology Semester at the University of Southern California Wrigley Marine Science Center on Santa Catalina Island.
 Undergraduate and graduate students live on the island and complete three intensive, field-based courses and an independent research project.
 For additional information, contact the Department of Biological Science or scmi.net/csu-marine-biology-catalina-semester.

 Sales Leadership Center

-The Sales Leadership Center provides students with the opportunity to explore careers in professional sales through sales training, with the goal of earning the Certificate of Professional Sales.
-Students have the opportunity to choose sales-focused electives offered through the Marketing Department, participate in workshops, sales competitions and events designed to develop sales skills.
-The center’s corporate partners, who recruit sales-trained students, are active in the center and attend many of the center’s events allowing for networking opportunities.
+The Sales Leadership Center provides students with the opportunity to explore careers in professional sales through sales training, with the goal of earning the sales minor or the USCA-sponsored Certificate of Professional Sales.
+Students have the opportunity to choose sales-focused electives offered through the Marketing Department and participate in workshops, sales competitions and events designed to develop sales skills.
+The center’s corporate partners, who recruit sales-trained students, are active in the center and attend many of the center’s events, allowing for networking opportunities.

 SchoolsFirst Federal Credit Union Center for Creativity and Critical Thinking

-Cal State Fullerton’s SchoolsFirst Federal Credit Union Center for Creativity and Critical Thinking fosters 21st century competence for today’s preschool through grade 12 students.
-We build partnerships with local schools and community organizations, working with teachers to develop the knowledge, skills and attitudes that students need in order to thrive in this exciting, digital and global century.
-Our partnerships focus on developing creativity, collaboration, critical thinking and decision-making across the curriculum.
-We work collaboratively with partners to infuse the arts, science and technology as central components of the educational experience.
-For more information, contact Kim Case, director, at 657-278-4313.
+Cal State Fullerton’s SchoolsFirst Federal Credit Union Center for Creativity and Critical Thinking fosters 21st-century competence for today’s preschool through grade 12 students.
+The center builds partnerships with local schools and community organizations, working with teachers to develop the knowledge, skills and attitudes that students need in order to thrive in this exciting digital and global century.

 Small Business Development Center

-The Orange County/Inland Empire Regional Small Business Development Center Network provides small businesses with one-on-one technical assistance, training and access to capital in Orange, Riverside and San Bernardino counties.
-To learn more about our small business services and locations, please visit leadsbdc.org.
-For further information, contact Mike Daniel, regional director, Orange County/Inland Empire Regional SBDC Network, CSUF Mihaylo College of Business and Economics, 800 North State College Blvd., SGMH 5313, Fullerton, CA 92831; or email firstname.lastname@example.org.
+Since 2003, the Network Lead Center hosted by the Mihaylo College of Business and Economics at Cal State Fullerton has worked with the SBA and contracted with a diverse group of six educational and community development organizations to deliver services to small businesses.
+To learn more about small business services and locations, visit ociesmallbusiness.org.
+For further information, contact Mike Daniel, regional director, Orange County/Inland Empire Regional SBDC Network, CSUF Mihaylo College of Business and Economics, 800 N. State College Blvd., SGMH 4157, Fullerton, CA 92831; or email email@example.com.

 Small Business Institute